mmeendez8/mmeendez8.github.io/_posts/2023-11-08-tracking-by-detection-overview.md

 ## DeepSORT

 DeepSORT is an extension of SORT that uses appearance features.
-It adds a simple CNN extension that extracts appearance features from bounding boxes, improving object tracking, especially during occlusions.
+It enhances SORT by adding a simple CNN extension that extracts appearance features from bounding boxes, improving object tracking, especially during occlusions.
 An object can be re-identified using appearance similarity after being occluded for a long period of time

 Each track maintains a gallery of the last $$n$$ appearance descriptors, enabling cosine distance calculations between new detections and descriptors.
 Track age, determined by frames since the last association, plays a crucial role in the association process.
 DeepSORT adopts a cascade approach, prioritizing tracks with lower ages over a single-step association between predicted Kalman states and new measurements.

 <div class="post-center-image">
-    {% picture pimage /assets/images/fullsize/posts/2023-09-28-tracking-by-detection-overview/deepsort.jpg --alt DeepSORT architecture diagram  %}
+    {% picture pimage /assets/images/fullsize/posts/2023-11-08-tracking-by-detection-overview/deepsort.jpg --alt DeepSORT architecture diagram  %}
 </div>

 {:refdef: class="image-caption"}